 Originally a fishing village that profited from being situated on long-distance trading courses, Jinja was established as a city in 1901 by the British as an administrative centre for the Provincial Government Headquarters for the Busoga area.
-This took place around the same time that Lake Victoria’s significance in transport heightened due to the Uganda Railway joining Kisumu – a Kenyan town located on the lake with Mombasa on the Indian Ocean, 1,400 kilometres away.
+This happened around the same time that Lake Victoria’s significance in transport heightened due to the Uganda Railway joining Kisumu – a Kenyan town located on the lake with Mombasa on the Indian Ocean, 1,400 kilometres away.
 Jinja was able to increase it’s size due to cotton-packing, nearby sugar estates and access to the railway.
 In 1906 a street layout was established and Indian traders began to inhabit the area from around 1910.

-At one point in time, Jinja contained a massive East Indian community up until they were forced out of Uganda by Idi Amin in 1971/1972.
-Most of the architecture in Jinja is Indian-influenced, though the intricate shop-fronts and buildings were not maintained well after the departure of the Indians.
+At one point, Jinja contained a massive East Indian community up until they were forced out of Uganda by Idi Amin in 1971/1972.
+Most of the architecture in Jinja is Indian-influenced, although the intricate shop-fronts and buildings were not maintained well after the departure of the Indians.
 Local industrial concerns also fell.
-The majority of the East Indians who are presently heading back to Uganda have decided to construct businesses once more.
+The majority of the East Indians who are presently heading back to Uganda have decided to start up businesses again.

 Accommodation: Two Per Room: Eden Rock Resort

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered